patternfly/patternfly-react/packages/react-core/src/demos/CustomMenus/ApplicationLauncher.md

 import ThIcon from '@patternfly/react-icons/dist/esm/icons/th-icon';
 import pfIcon from './examples/pf-logo-small.svg';

 As the application launcher component is now deprecated, an application launcher may now be built using the new suite of menu components.
-This is showcased in the following example, which uses the new dropdown component that is built off of menu.
+This is showcased in the following demo, which uses the new [dropdown](/components/menus/dropdown) component that is built off of menu.

-### Application launcher
+### Application launcher menu

 ```ts file="./examples/ApplicationLauncherDemo.tsx"